FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Extended Discussion on Limitations and Future Roadmap

 \section{Extended Discussion on Limitations and Future Roadmap}

-In this section, we expand upon the limitations highlighted in the main text and provide a critical analysis of the trade-offs inherent in the design of FactNet, followed by our strategic roadmap for future developments.
+In this section, we elaborate on the limitations identified in the main text, provide a critical analysis of the trade-offs inherent in FactNet's design, and outline a roadmap for future development.